ncatlab/nlab-content/pages/17344.md

   }}
 $$

 and similarly in degree $q\lt 0$.
-That these morphisms are isomorphism, hence that forming homotopy groups commutes over the sequential colimit, is again due to the compactness of the $n$-spheres.
+That these morphisms are isomorphism, hence that forming homotopy groups commutes over the sequential colimit of relative cell complex inclusions, is again due to the compactness of the $n$-spheres.

 Regarding the third statement:

-If $X$ is an Omega-spectrum in that all its adjunct structure maps $\tilde \sigma_k$ are weak homotopy equivalences, then by [[two-out-of-three]] also the maps $\iota_{i,k}$ in def. \ref{SpectrificationForTopolicalSequentialSpectra} are weak homotopy equivalences.
+If $X$ is an Omega-spectrum in that all its adjunct structure maps $\tilde \sigma_k$ are [[weak homotopy equivalences]], then by [[two-out-of-three]] also the maps $\iota_{i,k}$ in def. \ref{SpectrificationForTopolicalSequentialSpectra} are weak homotopy equivalences.
 Hence $(j_X)_k \colon  X_k \to (Q X)_k$ is the map into a sequential colimit over acyclic relative cell complexes, and again by the compactness of the spheres, this means that it is itself a weak homotopy equivalence.

 Similarly for the fourth statement.